What is Medical Loss Ratio?

 What Should Employers do with the Rebate?

-Employers who receive an MLR rebate have an obligation to share the rebate with employees.
+Employers who receive an MLR rebate must share the refund with employees.
 However, there are some nuances to the obligation.

-According to the U.S. Department of Labor’s Publication No. 2011-04, the employer’s responsibility for distributing the MLR rebate to participants is dependent on who paid for the insurance coverage.
+According to the U.S. Department of Labor’s Publication No. 2011-04, the employer’s responsibility for distributing the MLR rebate to participants depends on who paid for the insurance coverage.

 If the employer paid the entire cost of the insurance coverage: no part of the rebate would be attributable to employee contributions.
 Therefore, no rebate would need to be shared with employees.